 Etching can be accomplished with several methods, but each relies on disturbing the surface of the metal to a noticeable depth.
 The change in surface properties shows a contrast, which is the visible mark.

 Much like etching, engraving relies on displacing the surface of the metal.
 When engraving or stamping, however, a much deeper mark is made on the surface.

 Engraving and stamping are ideal solutions for applications that will be subject to harsh environments and parts that will be subject to paintings or coatings.

 Common engraving methods include:

-Surface marking typically doesn't remove any of the surface material; instead this type of marking method adds ink, paint, or foil to the surface of the material.
+Surface marking typically doesn't remove any surface material; instead, this type of marking method adds ink, paint, or foil to the surface of the material.